 5. Visible subscribe button: Use a contrasting color for your subscribe button, so that it pops.

 We recommend testing your landing pages to see what works best for your audience.
 Sometimes video works, while other times a list of bullet points does the trick.
 You can create as many landing pages as you wish with Mailerlite, allowing you to test and experiment until you find your perfect formula.
-Visit the landing pages gallery with the best example created by MailerLite customers.
+Visit the landing pages gallery for the best examples created by MailerLite customers.

 If your Facebook followers are not part of your subscriber list, you are missing a huge opportunity to engage with people who already want to hear from you.